 Katrina Galka, lyric coloratura soprano, has been recognized for her "fearless and courageous" performances and elegant musical interpretations.
 Originally from Milwaukee, Wisconsin, Ms. Galka has had a long time passion for music and performing that began in musical theatre and has since expanded to the opera stage.

-This fall of 2015, Ms. Galka rejoined Portland Opera as a Resident Artist for her second season with the company.
+In the fall of 2015, Ms. Galka rejoined Portland Opera as a resident artist for her second season with the company.
 With the advent of their festival season in 2016, she will debut the roles of Johanna in Sweeney Todd and Elvira in Rossini's L'italiana in Algeri.
 With Portland Opera, she will also be reprising the role of Papagena in a production revival of Maurice Sendak's 1981 designs for Houston Grand Opera.

 Last season with Portland Opera, Katrina sang Adina in L'elisir d'amore to wonderful reception.
 Opera News reviewed the show saying it was "vibrant, tightly cohesive, perfectly cast" and stated that Ms. Galka "inflected so precisely that Adina's every emotion could be heard, including an infusion of warmth when she capitulated."
 Further roles with Portland Opera include Ida (Die Fledermaus), Frasquita (Carmen), and Adult Kim (Show Boat) while also covering Adele (Die Fledermaus) and Anne Trulove (The Rake's Progress).
 While spending two summers at Opera Theatre of Saint Louis as a Gerdine Young Artist, Katrina debuted the role of Papagena in Isaac Mizrahi's production of The Magic Flute, covered the role of Sister Constance in Dialogues of the Carmelites, and performed the role of Isabel in The Pirates of Penzance while also covering Mabel.